The Society (TV series): Filming

 Principal photography was conducted in Massachusetts, spanning seven months July 2018 through January 2019.
 Massachusetts served as the primary production base for all 10 episodes of The Society.
-This series was developed at New England Studios in Devens, Massachusetts with filming taking place over eleven cities including Ayer, Bolton, Carlisle, Concord, Fitchburg, Grafton, Gronton, Harvard, Lancaster, Lexington and Sterling.
+This series was developed at New England Studios in Devens, Massachusetts with filming taking place over eleven cities including Ayer, Bolton, Carlisle, Concord, Fitchburg, Grafton, Groton, Harvard, Lancaster, Lexington and Sterling.
 During the production of The Society the show employed more than 650 Massachusetts residents and sourced goods and services from hundreds of local businesses throughout the state.

 Themes

-The themes within The Society are focused round a central question of how teenagers can live and thrive without any adults to supervise and govern.
-This is layered with smaller themes like, power, violence, gender, leadership, class and privilege.
+The Society focused on how teenagers can live and thrive without any adults to supervise and govern.
+This is layered with smaller themes including power, violence, gender, leadership, class and privilege.
+The students discover that the same inequalities and injusticies that were present in the world they left behind quickly manifest in their new society.

 Renewal and cancellation

 The series was renewed for a second season in July 2019, but production was halted by the COVID-19 pandemic.
 It was announced on August 21, 2020 that the show had been canceled, the complications of the pandemic having led to cost increases and difficulty scheduling production.
+Keyser has revealed that the new season would have explored the establishment of an "outpost" outside of New Ham and the political conflicts between the outpost and the town over control.
+In addition, answers regarding the Sci-Fi mystery and how the teenagers were transported to the parallel universe.

 Release

-Marketing

 On April 30, 2019, Netflix released the official trailer for the series.

+Netflix amplified the marketing for The Society through an outdoor campaign in Argentina, which represented what the world could look like if it was run entirely by teenagers.
+Burned and crashed cars were used to create the effect.

 Reception

 The review aggregation website Rotten Tomatoes provides an 86% approval from 36 reviews, and an average rating of 7.44/10.
 The website's critical consensus states, "An intriguing tangle of mystery and melodrama, what The Society lacks in levity—and at times clarity—it makes up for with its surprisingly thoughtful exploration of community, culture, and what it means to grow up."
 On Metacritic, it has a weighted average score of 66 out of 100, based on 9 critics, indicating "generally favorable reviews".

+Critics praised the series for its ambitious storytelling and sharp social commentary.
+Fans of The Society connected strongly with the show, in part due to the diverse cast and relatable characters.